 Areas of counselling I deal with

-Reduced rate of £40 for student counsellors in training.
+Reduced rate of £40 for students and counsellors in training.

-DBS checked for working with adults and children - enhanced
+Enhanced DBS checked for working with adults and young people.